smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 permalink: "docs/configuration-variables/"
 ---

-Recent versions of Chainlink ship with sensible defaults for most configuration variables.
+Recent versions of the Chainlink node use sensible defaults for most configuration variables.
 You do not need to change much to get a standard deployment working.

 Not all environment variables are documented here.
-Any environment variable that is undocumented is subject to change in future releases.
+Any undocumented environment variable is subject to change in future releases.
 In almost all cases, you should leave any environment variable not listed here to its default value unless you really understand what you are doing.

 To reiterate: _If you have an environment variable set that is not listed here, and you don't know exactly why you have it set, you should remove it!_

-The environment variables listed here are explicitly supported and current as of Chainlink 1.1.0.
+The environment variables listed here are explicitly supported and current as of Chainlink node v1.1.0.

 ## Changes to node configuration in v1.1.0 nodes

-As of Chainlink v1.1.0 and up, the way nodes manage configuration is changing.
-Previously, environment variables exclusively handled all configuration.
-Although this method of configuration worked well in the past, it has its limitations.
+As of Chainlink node v1.1.0 and up, the way nodes manage configuration is changing.
+Previously, environment variables exclusively handled all node configuration.
+Although this configuration method worked well in the past, it has its limitations.
 Notably, it doesn't mesh well with chain-specific configuration profiles.

 For this reason, Chainlink nodes are moving towards a model where you set variables using the API, CLI, or GUI, and the configuration is saved in the database.
 We encourage you to become familiar with this model because it is likely that nodes will continue to move away from environment variable configuration in the future.

-As of v1.1.0 we still support environment variables for all configuration, even the chain-specific ones.
-If the environment variable is set, it will override any chain-specific or database-based configuration setting and will log a warning that it is doing so.
+As of v1.1.0, Chainlink nodes still support environment variables to configure node settings and chain-specific settings.
+If the environment variable is set, it overrides any chain-specific, job-specific, or database configuration setting.
+The log displays a warning to indicate when an override happens, so you know when variables lower in the hierarchy are being ignored.

-The configuration hierarchy generally applies as such:

-environment variables > chain-specific > job-specific
+Your node applies configuration settings using following hierarchy:

+1. Environment variables
+1. Chain-specific variables
+1. Job-specific variables

 ## Table of contents